 The importance of impressing

-In the 1990s foreign sailors drunk caused some problems at several onsen in a port city in Hokkaido.
-The onsen responded by banning all foreigners from entering.
-This ended up causing turmoil across Japan, and some foreigners found such policies racist.
+In the 1990s foreign sailors drunk caused some trouble in several onsen in a city in Hokkaido.
+The onsen responded by prohibiting all foreigners from entering.
+This ended up causing a stir throughout Japan, and some foreigners found such policies to be racist.

-But that's in the past, and the Japanese like to see foreign visitors visiting the onsen and learning about their culture.
-These rules of etiquette will help you impress the locals and not embarrass or cause trouble.
+But that's in the past, and the Japanese like to see foreign visitors visiting the onsen and learning their culture.
+These etiquette rules will help you impress the locals and avoid embarrassment or causing confusion.